 The shopper's guide to free agency in the AFC

-The longest work stoppage in NFL history is over, which will lead to the shortest window of opportunity to sign free agents in history.
+The longest work stoppage in NFL history presumably is about to end.
+And that will lead to the shortest window of opportunity to sign free agents in history.

 There will be no time for window shopping and little time for haggling.
 Smart shoppers will prevail.
 Here's a team-by-team Shopper's Guide to get the most out of the NFL's version of the day after Thanksgiving at the local mall.
 We're focusing here on the AFC.
 Click here to check out the Shopper's Guide to the NFC.

 Money is no object: Want to get twice the bang for your buck?
 If the Ravens could somehow pry Ike Taylor from Pittsburgh, they could hurt their division rivals and bolster their secondary.
 The priority at wide receiver should be Sidney Rice, who could take the double-team pressure off Anquan Boldin and give the Ravens the deep threat that Donte Stallworth never was.

 Smart shopper: The answer to the Ravens' secondary problems may already be in uniform.
 The rest of the league seems to appreciate Josh Wilson more than the Ravens do -- more specifically Ravens fans.
 At receiver, Sam Hurd may not be a Cowboy anymore and offers speed and potential at a value price, as would Jacoby Jones, whom the Texans may not re-sign as a restricted free agent.

 Money is no object: Eric Weddle is about to get paid big money, after establishing himself as an elite safety with the Chargers.
 The Bengals are going to have to pay CB Johnathan Joseph if they want to keep him.
 But if somehow, someway they can do both, they'll be a factor in one of the toughest divisions in football.
 Another place to splurge might be on DE Charles Johnson.